osegbotonie/enterprise-m365-administration-lab/docs/03-identity-lifecycle-management.md

 The practical environment also demonstrates the importance of group ownership.

-For example, the following groups have documented ownership and membership structures:
+The groups reviewed during the practical validation had documented ownership and membership structures.

+These included:

 * **TonieGruppo** — Finance Department: Revenue Assurance.
 * **TonieTeknikal** — Technical Department: Technology and Innovation.